moondance-labs/tanssi-docs/learn/appchains/index.md

 ---
-title: Appchain
+title: Learn about Tanssi-Powered Networks
 description: Discover the features in EVM and Substrate appchains deployed through Tanssi, leveraging user-friendly and easy-to-deploy templates for enhanced capabilities.
 icon: octicons-workflow-24
 template: index-page.html
 ---

-# Appchains In Tanssi
+# Tanssi-Powered Networks

 Developing a blockchain that balances scalability, efficiency, and customization is a complex task.
 Tanssi appchains address these challenges through their integration into Tanssi's modular infrastructure.
 This section explains the structure, functionality, and unique characteristics of appchains in the Tanssi ecosystem.